AryanSachan1st/IndianCrimesAnalysis/README.md

 The dashboard requires the `28_Trial_of_violent_crimes_by_courts.csv` dataset to function.
 This file should be placed in the same directory as `app.py`.

-Note: The dataset is not included in this repository and needs to be uploaded separately.

 ## Branch Information

 This repository uses the `main` branch as the default branch instead of the traditional `master` branch.